Academic Code: Student Disciplinary Procedures

 - Submitting work completed by another (including work that was accessed via the internet) copied in its entirety or modified without attribution to the source.

 In addition to the examples of plagiarism noted above, below we provide several websites that discuss plagiarism further.
-For research resources and to help you learn about appropriate citation of the many different sources you will use in your work at Wagner, see Writing under the "Academic Services" portion of the "Students" tab of our website.
-Consult these resources for understanding and avoiding plagiarism:
+For research resources and to help you learn about appropriate citation of the many different sources you will use in your work at Wagner, see our Writing webpage.
+In addition, consult these resources for understanding and avoiding plagiarism: